thegetty/quire-docs/content/community/get-involved.md

 ## Write an Article

-We welcome the submission of articles about specific aspects of working in Quire to be included in the [Learn](/learn/articles-videos/) section of our website.
+Submit an article about a specific aspect of working in Quire to be included in the [Learn](/learn/articles-videos/) section of our website.

 <div class="action-button">